jimmoffitt/rbHistoricalPT/README.md

         Note: if you are test-driving Historical PowerTrack (or "trialing"), job acceptance/rejection will be a manual process (by Gnip staff) and can not be automated via the Historical PowerTrack API.
 Once you are in a subscription or on-demand contract, you'll be able to automate this approval process.

+        Job are accepted or rejected by passing in an "accept" boolean parameter.

     If a job is accepted, the Job is launched and enters the "running" stage.
 While a job is running, the actual data that matching the job's rules is extracted from the archives.
 This process can take many hours to complete.
 This